 I'm thinking of taking a drive-away home for break, is there a drive away service in the area?
 You can get a drive away from The Wilson Drive Away in Chicago (312) 236-0445.
 They do have a campus representative, Jim Scott, who lives in 611 Grace and can be reached at 1694.
 To use a drive away you have to be 18 and own a valid driver's license.
 They require a deposit ranging from \$50.00 to \$150.00 and you have to pay for gas and oil.
 There is no preferred area so you can drive to any part of the country.
 When is the opening night of Darby's Place and what are its hours?
 At midnight of Monday, October 7, Darby's Place will begin providing its services to the Notre Dame community offering coffee and donuts, conversation or solitude up until 4:30 am.
 This service has been made possible by the chief night people on campus Father Griffin and Darby.
 Since October is the month of the rosary, will there be nightly rosaries held anywhere on campus?
-Rosaries will be held on every night in the Grotto at 7:30 for the duration of October.
+Rosaries will be held onevery night in the Grotto at 7:30 for the duration of October.
 I missed Father Griffin's 5:00 mass last Sunday afternoon, are there any later masses being said on the North Quad?
 There are several evening Masses being held all over the campus.
 On the North Quad there is a 10:00 pm Mass in Breen-Phillips.
 On the south quad Badin has one at 10:00 pm and Dillon at 11:00 pm.
 There are several others, for a more complete list you can contact the Campus Ministry at 6536.
-Note: The Ombudsman Service is offering the Notre Dame community its services weekdays 9:30 to 5:00 and Monday through Thursday evenings 10:00 till midnight.
+Note: The Ombudsman Service is offering the Notre Dame community its services weekdays 9:30 to 5:00 and Monday through Thursaw evenings 10:00 till midnight.
 At SMC formal dinner Madeleva's works to be featured by Bill Gonzenbach Staff Reporter A formal dinner will be given by St. Mary's College in an effort to introduce the South Bend community to St. Mary's College and to raise scholarship funds for St. Mary's students.
 Dr. Jack Detzler, director of community relations, outlined the dinner program which is titled "An Evening at St. Mary's."
 "The evening will begin with a cocktail party followed by a black-tie gourmet dinner.
-After dinner, the Speech and Drama department, under the direction of Dr. Syberg, will present a production of the works of Sr. Madeleva," said Detzler.
-The production of Sr. Madeleva's works is in honor of the tenth an- - CLON 307 5 MCH 5" STARTS TONIGHT!
-FIRST: "LAST HOUSE ON THE LEFT" THEN -"DON'T LOOK IN THE BASEMENT" NOW ... niversary of her death. $\mathbf{Sr}$ Madeleva was president of SMC from 1934 to 1961.
+After dinner, the Speech and Drama department, under the direction of Dr. Syberg, will present a production of the works of Sr. Madeleva," said The production of Sr. Madeleva's works is in honor of the tenth anniversary of her death.
+Madeleva was president of SMC from 1934 to 1961.
 Her literary works include My First Seventy Years (1959) and Conversation with Cassandra (1961).
 Her poetic works include Penelope and Other Poems (1929) and A Question of Lovers and Other Poems (35).
-Sr. Madeleva received various literary awards in her life and was recently posthumously elected to the Indiana Hall of Fame. from the South Bend and Chicago Two hundred people are exareas. \\\\\ Tuesday.
+Sr. Madeleva received various literary awards in her life and was recently posthumously elected to the Indiana Hall of Fame.
+Two hundred people are expected to attend the dinner to be held at the St. Mary's Dining Hall Tuesday.
+All reservations have been sold.
+Mrs. J. Elmer Peak, an alumnus SMC, and Mr. and Mrs. Thomas Murray are co-chairmen of the program.
+Mrs. Murray, formerly Patricia Cain, is an alumnus of SMC.
+Mr. Murray is an attorney in South Bend.
+The planning committee is composed of thirty people from the South Bend and Chicago \ NOTRE DAME & ST. MARY'S SOCIAL COMMISSIONS PRESENT OCTOBERFEST '74 JOHN SEBASTIAN